SamueleD98/assignment_1/README.md

 - action --> actions' structure
   - OICommand.action: It defines the goal and results concerning the ontology interface
   - Scanner.action: It defines the goal and result concerning the map scanning/loading
-  - Plan.action: It defines the goal and results concerning motion planning
-  - Control.action: It defines the goal and results concerning motion controlling
+- config
+  - motors_config.yaml: motors configuration
+  - sim2.rviz:  rviz configuration
 - launcher --> ROS launchers
   - armor.launch: just run the armor server
+  - assignment.launch: open the world and spawns the robot
-  - system.launch: main launcher, use this
+  - system.launch: main launcher, use this after assignment.launch
-  - debug.launch: as the main one but the parameters are set for testing the system limits
+  - debug.launch: as the main one but every nodes outputs to screen
+  - display.lauch: displays the robot, used for developing it
 - msg --> messages' structure
   - Point.msg: It is the message representing a 2D point
+  - RoomConnection.msg: It is a message indicating the connection between locations
 - ontology --> .owl files
-  - map1.owl: ontology as described in the assignment
+  - map1.owl: ontology as described in the assignment (empty Abox)
+- param:  local and global planner configuration
 - scripts --> python scripts for the ROS nodes (described below)
   - state_machine.py
   - robot_state.py